 - Russia had an increasing influence on the Baltic coast, which Poland considered a zone of its political interests.

 The last question was particularly explosive.
 The Baltic coast, which was of great importance for Russia, had a long and complicated history connected with the crusades.
 Since ancient times, the eastern Baltic (Ostsee) was inhabited by various tribes of the Balts and Ugrians.
 The appearance of the German population in the Baltics dates back to the end of the 12 century.
 Simultaneously with the movement of the Tatars from the East, from the West began the movement of the peoples of the German race.
 Swedes, Danes and Germans began to occupy the eastern shores of the Baltic Sea.
 They conquered the Livonian and Finnish tribes that lived on the shores of the Gulf of Bothnia, the Gulf of Finland and Riga.
 The Swedes occupied Finland, the Danes Estland, the Germans colonized the mouths of the Neman and Dvina.
 Colonization was accompanied by the missionary activities of Catholics.
 The popes called the peoples of the north to a crusade against the pagans of the Baltic states and the Russian schismatics of Eastern Christianity.
 Bishop Albert, with the blessing of the pope, arrived with troops in Livonia and built the fortress of Riga.
 In 1202, the Order of the Sword was founded and he became lord of the Baltic states.
 The chamberlain of the order became the ruler of the region, and the knights owned land plots and the local peasantry.
 A class of German knights and a peasant class from the Baltic states were created.
 In the 1225-1230 years between the Neman and the Vistula in the Baltic settled the Teutonic Order.
 Created during the crusades in Palestine, he possessed great means.
 Unable to restrain himself in Palestine, he received an offer from the Polish prince Konrad of Mazovia to settle in his domain to protect his lands from the raids of the Prussian tribes.
 The Teutons began a war with the Prussians and gradually turned their lands (Prussia) into their possessions.
 In place of the Prussian regions, a German state was formed, which was formerly dependent on the German emperor.
 After the Livonian War, unsuccessful for Ivan the Terrible, part of the Baltic was forced to surrender to the power of the Polish king, part to the power of the Swedish king.
 In continuous wars against Poland, Sweden and Russia, the Baltic (Baltic) knightly orders ceased to exist, and there was a struggle between these states for their former possessions.
 Peter I joined the Swedish territory in the Baltic States and among the nobility of the Baltic nobility began to Russia.
 After the death of King Sigismund III in 1763, international struggles around the Polish succession to the throne also began.
 In 1764, Ekaterina undertook a trip to inspect the Ostsee region.
 The Duke of Courland, 80 summer Biron, being formally a vassal of Poland, showed her a worthy master.
 Relations between Poland and Russia began to get complicated.
 The plight of the Orthodox population in Poland also continued to not improve.
 Moreover, the Sejm responded to every note of the Russian ambassador Repnin by increasing repression.
 In Poland, a confederation began between Russians and Poles; legal armed protection of their rights.
 To the aid of the Polish confederates were France, the Pope and Turkey.
 At the same time, the Haidamak movement led by Maxim Zheleznyak began in Polish Ukraine.
 The king turned to Moscow for help and the Haidamaks were scattered by the Russian army, and Zheleznyak was captured and exiled to Siberia.
 In response, the Turks demanded the withdrawal of Russian troops from Poland, after the refusal another Russian-Turkish war began.
 15 January 1769, the Crimean Khan Giray invaded Elizabethan province, but was beaten off by serf artillery.
 This was the last raid of the Crimean Tatars on Russian soil.
 On the Bessarabian direction, the Russian army advanced and occupied Iasi, then all of Moldova and Wallachia.
 On the Don direction, Azov and Taganrog were occupied.
 The following year, the Turks suffered a crushing defeat at Bender and Cahul.
 Corps Potemkin took Ishmael.
 The Mediterranean squadron of Count Orlov burned down the Turkish fleet in Chesme.
 In 1771, a new Crimean front was formed, which occupied Perekop, then the entire Crimea and brought it out of the war and the Turkish patronage.
 With the mediation of Austria and Prussia, negotiations began in Focsani, but the Turks refused to recognize the independence of the Crimea and Georgia and the war resumed.
 The Russian army crossed the Danube and occupied Silistria.
 Only after the death of Sultan Mustafa was a peace treaty concluded in Kucuk-Kaynardzhi, forced and extremely disadvantageous for Turkey.
 But even in Russia, there was restlessness, at that time a mutiny began that went down in history as the “Pugachev Rebellion”.
-Many circumstances set the stage for such a riot, namely:

 - discontent of the Volga peoples with national oppression and arbitrariness of the royal authorities